johndgiese/dotvim/README.md

 ### 1. Download the repository and run install script

-IMPORTANT: We assume that you have bash installed and that you want your vimfiles should be installed in your $HOME folder.
-If either of these isn't the case, then I suggest oppening up the install.sh script and trying to duplicate the commands by hand (it isn't complicated at all).
+REQUIREMENT 1: We assume that you have bash and curl installed and on the $PATH, and that you want your vimfiles installed in your $HOME folder.
+If either of these isn't the case, then I suggest opening up the install.sh script and trying to duplicate the commands by hand (it isn't complicated at all).

 If you are on a Mac or Linux Machine, run